exercism/v3/languages/python/exercises/concept/comments/.docs/after.md

 I.First way
 e.g.

-# this is first line.
+# This is first line.
-# this is second line
+# This is second line

 II.Second way